tryretool/retool_devops_workshop/module-2.md

     | AWS Access Key ID | `YOUR AWS Access Key ID>`             |
     | AWS Secret Key ID | `YOUR AWS Secret Key ID>`             |

-> NOTE: If you do not have access to an AWS account, or are unable to create a user with the required permissions, for the purposes of this work, use the following burner account credentials for this app.
-Please note that these will be destroyed after the workshop, and you would not be able to use them:
->
-> > - **AWS Access Key ID**: `AKIARFLN3W5QNGVU4P7M`
-> > - **AWS Secret Key ID**: `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`

 ![alt_text](images/image8.png "image_tooltip")

 > -